aspiringguru/mdn_express_nodejs_skeleton/README.md

 #to identify ubuntu version
 lsb_release -a

+# clone
+clone this git repo, starting with the first commit (will update the commit to branch)

 #starting mongodb server in ubuntu on windows.
 sudo /etc/init.d/mongodb start
 mongo --eval 'db.runCommand({ connectionStatus: 1 })'
+#start the node server
+set dev mode to enable more verbose err messages

+DEBUG=express-locallibrary-tutorial:*
+npm run devstart

 ### git repo and source